• Skip to primary navigation

 Freezing the Cookie dough

-To bake them – heat the oven and bake according to the recipe.
+Then when you want a cookie just take one out of the freezer and bake.
+To bake them – heat the oven and bake according to the recipe, they may need an extra minute or two.
 They’re done when they are golden around the edges and slightly soft in the middle.

 Frequently Asked Questions (F.A.Q’s)